CumulusNetworks/docs/content/cumulus-netq-413/Installation-Management/Install-NetQ/HA-scale-cluster.md

 }
 ```

-Edit this file and configure all of the parameters including the existing nodes in your cluster and the new worker IP addresses.
+Edit this file and configure the parameters, including the existing nodes in your cluster and the new worker IP addresses.

 ```
 {